-Contamination Index Category Estimated VOC Level (ng/L) Severity Source Prediction & Suggestions for VOC Reduction Coatings (Paints, Varnishes, etc.) 170 Normal Includes interior and exterior paints (including low- or no-VOC paints), varnishes, lacquers, some sealants, and other products that can be classified as a coating over a surface.
-Typically, VOCs from these products are in the 10 to 14 carbon size range and can linger for several months after application, sometimes longer.
-Ventilate as much as possible during and after application of any of these products.
-Dispose of opened but unused products and related supplies if possible or store in areas that will minimize off gassing.
-Additional sources include fuel or diesel fuel.
+Contamination Index Category Estimated VOC Level (ng/L) Severity Source Prediction & Suggestions for VOC Reduction Coatings (Paints, Varnishes, etc.) 140 Includes interior and exterior paints (including low- or no-VC varnishes, lacquers, some sealants, and other products that classified as a coating over a surface.
+Typically, VOCs from the products are in the 10 to 14 carbon size range and can linge months after application, sometimes longer.
+Ventilate as mupossible during and after application of any of these products of opened but unused products and related supplies if possible in areas that will minimize off gassing.
+Additional sources incordingly of the supplies in diesel fuel.
 PVC Cement 0 Normal PVC cement is used to join pieces of PVC pipe together, usually for plumbing.
 Building Materials-Toluene Based 0 Normal Adhesives and glues used in construction and maintenance, arts and crafts; adhesive removers; contact cement; sealants; coatings (paint, polyurethane, lacquer, thinner); automotive products, including parts cleaners.
 Additional sources include gasoline and other fuels.
-Gasoline 26 Normal VOCs from gasoline are typically a result of off-gassing from gas containers, small spills, and gas-powered equipment used in facilities maintenance in nearby garage or storage areas.
+Gasoline 19 Normal VOCs from gasoline are typically a result of off-gassing from gas containers, small spills, and gas-powered equipment used in facilities maintenance in nearby garage or storage areas.
 Most vehicles in good operating condition do not emit gasoline vapors due to the tightly sealed gas tank.
-This category does not include exhaust emissions, Gasoline VOCs can linger on clothing after refueling at a gas station.
+This category does not include exhaust emissions.
+Gasoline VOCs can linger on clothing after refueling at a gas station.
 Gasoline includes chemical compounds that are also included in the Light Solvents category.
 Fuel Oil, Diesel Fuel, Kerosene 0 Normal Typically found in garages and facilities maintenance areas.
 These fuels are not very volatile so they will not readily get into the air, but they can linger for a long time and produce a strong, unpleasant odor.
 This category does not include exhaust emissions.
 Additional sources include coatings such as paints, varnishes, sealants, waxes, etc. Light Hydrocarbons 1 Normal Building materials; aerosol cans; liquefied petroleum gas (LPG); refrigerant; natural gas; propellant; blowing agent.
 Includes chemical compounds such as propane, butane, and isobutane.
-Light Solvents 9 Normal Stoddard solvent; mineral spirits; some coatings (paints, varnish, enamels, etc.); wax remover; adhesives; automotive products; light oils.
+Light Solvents 7 Normal Stoddard solvent; mineral spirits; some coatings (paints, varnish, enamels, etc.); wax remover; adhesives; automotive products; light oils.
 Typically, VOCs from these products are in the 6 to 9 carbon size range.